 What do they care about?
 What drives them and motivates them?

 Once you’ve created your donor personas, share them with your entire team.
-It is important to now use these when acquiring new donors.
+Use them when acquiring new donors.

 Always have them in mind when releasing any kind of communication to your donors.